 The Environmental Studies Program seeks to create a learning environment that fosters an understanding of the causes and consequences of our environmental predicaments, as well as the creative problem-solving skills to design a more sustainable relationship between humans and the rest of the natural world.

 Our faculty are both scholars and teachers who are engaged in research, writing, and teaching that range from climate change, systems ecology, and natural resources and conflict, to indigenous environmental issues, environmental justice, and urban sustainability.
 They collaborate with indigenous, African diaspora, and Asian communities, and with local, county, and “Rust Belt” communities in the Great Lakes bioregion.
-Committed to undergraduate education, they teach everything from first-year seminars to advanced courses.View Faculty
+Committed to undergraduate education, they teach everything from introductory courses to advanced seminars.View Faculty

 Students can major or minor in environmental studies.
 Majors will gain the knowledge, intellectual tools, and learning experiences to pursue an increasingly diverse set of career options.
 Majors often obtain employment immediately after graduating, but most eventually pursue advanced degrees in such fields as environmental science, public policy, architecture, business, law, sustainable agriculture, and urban planning.